21 . 09 . 17

-Fado is this kind of sad, traditional Portuguese music and the guide books all say head to one of these traditional music establishments if you can – but if you’re going at this time of year, it’s blaring from the sound systems instead, along with a mixture of Brazilian musical treats and Latin reggaeton hits, all for the purpose of encouraging people to dance.
-There are also live bands scattered round the festival, my favourites being an old man band who seemed to really like singing Rod Stewart songs.
+Fado is this kind of sad, traditional Portuguese music and the guide books all say head to a fado show – but if you’re going at this time of year, you really don’t need to as it’s blaring from the sound systems, along with a mixture of Brazilian musical treats and Latin reggaeton hits.
+There are also live bands scattered round the festival, my favourites were a band of elderly men who seemed to really like singing Rod Stewart songs.

 Outside of festival time, I was averaging about two pasteis de nata (custard tarts) a day, buying them everywhere I could, all in the interest of finding the best one.
 Although it might be considered a bit predictable, my hands-down-favourite was from Manteigaria, an artisanal shop in Bairro Alto, which I am sure has plans for world domination.
-Their natas are usually served warm, the pastry was the perfect thickness and the custard creamy without being dense with the perfect amount of caramelisation on the top.
 Sprinkle some cocoa over and drink it with a coffee while you watch the staff pulling the little yellow armies out of the ovens.
-If you want to find some alternative Portuguese pastries that you may never have seen before, head to Casa Piriquita in Sintra and concoct your own selection box to eat on the train journey back to the city.

 4. Balls of Joy

 Between my free hostel meal, a million pastries per day and my street feasting at night, my main other forms of sustenance were dumplings, or bolinhos.
-Bolinhos de bacalhau, cod dumplings, are the most common and the oddest place to get them from is Casa Portuguesa do Pastel de Bacalhau – they come with their own passport, which is bizarre as the only place they were heading was straight into my stomach.
+Bolinhos de bacalhau, cod dumplings, are the most common.
 The most delicious bolinhos that I came across though were carne suina, or suckling pig dumplings.
 I had a few of these at various establishments, even in train stations, and they were always a delight.

 5. Cod is Great